kevinhippert/ContractBot/Architecture.md

     "Answer": ["It don’t mean a thing if you ain’t got that swing."]
 }
 ```

+Note that the sequence produced by the engine is not guaranteed to be the same
+as the sequence created by the frontend.
+In normal operation, they should
+match, but it is not enforced.
+The frontend _may decide_ to compare the
+underlying query to check this alignment.

 Since chain-of-thought models provide self-injection of prompt elaborations, we
 can include the “Think” key in the response that the frontend may wish to